anngroong/podcasts/content/episode/376-sergei-melkonian-armenia-azerbaijan-talks-elections-in-moldova-georgia-iran-russia-relations-brics-in-kazan-russia.md

 * **Hovik**: Armenian POWs and hostages are still in Azerbaijan.
 Actively demand their release, tweet with hashtag #COP29
     * Where are Pashinyan & Anna Hakobyan's "11,000 deserters and traitors” who lost the 44-day war?
 * **Sergei**: Azerbaijani parliament formed a committee on “Western Azerbaijan”, where is the response?
     * Demand the return of Artsakh Armenians.
-Our Nation must preserve its long memory and stick to its values and agenda
+Our Nation must preserve its long memory and stick to its values and agenda.

 # Wrap-up